elugens/hello-javascript/docs/the-javascript-language/javascript-fundamentals/function-expressions.md

 Source: <https://javascript.info/function-expressions#callback-functions>

-**Question:** **Can a function declaration be isolated or moved out of the global scope?
-Is a function expression a better way to handle the needed action or behavior?**
+### Can a function declaration be isolated or moved out of the global scope?
+Is a function expression a better way to handle the needed action or behavior?

 **Answer:** Yes, in strict mode, when a Function Declaration is within a code block, it is visible everywhere inside that block.
 But not outside of it.
 CAUTION: This can lead to erroneous outcomes.